Using a representative

 - The importer and the indirect representative are jointly responsible for the customs debt (including post-clearance duties).

-- If the representative wants a period for payment for the import costs, they must apply for the comprehensive guarantee authorisation and payment deferment authorisation from Customs.
+- If the representative wishes to pay the import costs later, they must apply for the comprehensive guarantee authorisation and payment deferment authorisation from Customs.
 In the application, indicate the appropriate types of representation.

 - Customs directs its debt collection measures primarily at the indirect representative.
 The principal of the indirect representative is only subjected to collection measures if the indirect representative is found to be insolvent.